ndmekala/dotfiles/README.md

 ## See Also

 - These dotfiles and script are used as part of `[wizardry](https://github.com/ndmekala/wizardry)` a script I use to configure and manage my macOS systems.
+- `docs/sources.md` for more info on what all is included here.

 ## Acknowledgements